 This man thinks his behavior passes God’s standard for heaven-worthy behavior, but Christians think the standard is much higher—that the standard is perfect, in fact, and that God’s holiness would rightly destroy any of us who tried to stand before Him based on our behavior.
 In other words, God cares so much about behavior that we all face His righteous and perfect condemnation.

 Is this too high a standard?
 Does this make God unreasonable?
 No, this makes God perfectly just.
 This man wants God to care about moral categories.
-The bad news for Him is that He does.
+The bad news for him is that God does care.
 Perfectly and completely.
 There’s no grading on a curve, there’s no compromising justice.

 This puts us in a very bad position.
 When Isaiah—a very prophet of God who wrote part of the Bible, no less—came face to face with God, He realized what a bad position he was in, crying out, “Woe is me, for I am ruined!
 Because I am a man of unclean lips, and I live among a people of unclean lips; For my eyes have seen the King, the Lord of hosts" (Isaiah 6:5).